mernst/uwisdom/Tex.md

 etc., add an @page before @summarycontents or @contents.

-To format a texinfo file (ie, to produce a .dvi file from a .texi file), do
+To format a texinfo file (ie, to produce printed output such as PDF from a .texi file), do

 ```sh
     tex foo.texi